Structural Results for High-Multiplicity Scheduling on Uniform Machines: Introduction

+\textcite{KNOP2021908} proposed a technique for solving $n$-fold ILPs, that is, a specific kind of block structured ILPs, where the blocks are encoded in a high-multiplicity way.
+Their approach is based on proximity of those ILPs.
+Applied to high-multiplicity scheduling, one achieves a running time of $\pmax^{\O(d^2)} \cdot \es$. \textcite{KK22} show that high-multiplicity scheduling on unrelated machines (and thus also on uniform machines) admits a kernel polynomial in $\pmax$ and the number of different machine types $\tau$, computable in time polynomial in these parameters. \textcite{mnich2013scheduling} introduced the idea of \enquote{balancing} an optimal solution around an optimal fractional solution if all machines are of the same speed, but with a rather large amount of jobs that is left to be scheduled per machine.

-\paragraph*{Our Contribution} A common approach to solve scheduling problems is to do binary search for the optimal objective value.
-This requires a procedure to decide if for a fixed value $\alpha$ there is a schedule whose objective value is at least as good as $\alpha$.
-We propose a general mechanism reduce the maximal number of jobs that can possibly be scheduled on each machine in such a decision procedure for so called \enquote{Load Balancing Problems}; those are problems where in the decision procedure mentioned above, the possible job assignments for a machine of type $t$ are all assignments whose processing time are between (machine-type-specific) given lower and upper bounds~\cite{DBLP:conf/icalp/BuchemRVW21}.
+\paragraph*{Our Contribution} Consider the classical dual approach in scheduling, i.e. guessing the optimum via binary search and solving the resulting feasibility problems using configurations.
+In \autoref{stmt:cutting} we show simple general mechanism to bound the largest coefficient in the Configuration ILP to $\pmax^{\O(d)}$ for so called \enquote{Load Balancing Problems} (c.f. \cite{DBLP:conf/icalp/BuchemRVW21}); i.e. scheduling problems where in the decision procedure mentioned above, the possible job assignments for a machine of type $t$ are all assignments whose processing time are between (machine-type-specific) given lower and upper bounds.